Webist/InterServices/app/Contract/readme.md

 Initial specification data with Interface constants.

-Interface constants hold *configuration* among the other settings data.
+Interface constants hold the *configuration*, among the other settings, data.

 #### Interface, best practices